FSDataAnalysis/HeightsOfTerracesInBimodal/README.md

 The raw data to produce the force profiles was processed with a matlab code (*available upon request* contacting [here](http://www.lens-online.net/)  Dr M Chiesa).
 The raw data and code can be found upon request (link above for password and username) in https://github.com/HeightsOfTerracesInBimodal

+*IMPORTANT NOTE*

+All the raw data can also be found in a dropbox account with the same name and password as this account.

 ### CODES (matlab)